-Test cases K1-K3 are error scenario test cases and were only tested inbound where Drummond's MDN Conformance Tool was sending outbound.
+Test cases K1-K3 are error scenario test cases and were only tested inbound where Drummond's MDN Conformance Tool sent outbound messages.
 Participants did not send these tests to each other.
-These tests were successfully executed by all participant groups.
+These test cases were successfully executed by all participants.